How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Discussion

 \subsection{Future efforts}

 This study's results show low consensus between the 11 compared maps in each of the studied countries, particularly for the cropland class.
 Unanimous agreement between maps on cropland locations is rare.
 In addition, the average performance across all of the maps in each country is quite low.
 Most previous efforts to create more accurate global land cover maps focus on creating new methods and models that optimize performance over samples drawn globally.
 We encourage future work focusing on targeted improvements that boost performance for the lowest-performing sub-groups (e.g., countries or biomes) among existing methods.
 This would help to resolve inconsistencies between existing maps and reduce the disparity in performance across countries globally, resulting in more geographically fair land cover maps and associated machine learning models.
 The results from this study can be used to inform such future work.
 For example, future efforts to create labeled datasets could focus on low-performing countries (e.g., Mali) or collect samples from regions of high disagreement between maps using random uniform sampling or stratified sampling in which consensus levels define strata.
 Future work could extend this analysis for more countries and maps using our publicly provided code.
 Future work could also help direct efforts to improve map accuracy and provide useful information to map users by identifying the types of land cover that are commonly confused with cropland in these maps.

-Finally, we hope that this study's reference datasets and results can provide a useful benchmark for evaluating future map products against a common baseline.
+We hope that this study's reference datasets and results can provide a useful benchmark for evaluating future map products against a common baseline.
 We provide our reference datasets to enable this benchmarking and for transparency but emphasize that future inter-comparison with these results requires researchers to use the reference datasets only for final, independent accuracy assessment and not use them during the model training or map creation process.